mozilla/pkipolicy/rootstore/policy.md

-For any certificate in a hierarchy capable of being used for TLS-enabled servers, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [TLS Baseline Requirements][TLS-BRs], according to the timeline defined therein.
-CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the TLS Baseline Requirements.
+For any certificate in a hierarchy capable of being used for TLS-enabled servers, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [TLS BRs][TLS-BRs], according to the timeline defined therein.
+CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the TLS BRs.

 #### 6.1.1 End Entity TLS Certificate CRLRevocation Reasons ####

-When an end entity TLS certificate (i.e. a certificate capable of being used for TLS-enabled servers) is revoked for one of the reasons below, the specified CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to the end entity TLS certificate, as described in sections 4.9.1 and 7.2.2 of the [TLS Baseline Requirements][TLS-BRs].
+When an end entity TLS certificate (i.e. a certificate capable of being used for TLS-enabled servers) is revoked for one of the reasons below, the specified CRLReason MUST be included in the reasonCode extension of the CRL entry corresponding to the end entity TLS certificate, as described in sections 4.9.1 and 7.2.2 of the [TLS BRs][TLS-BRs].

 *   keyCompromise (RFC 5280 CRLReason #1);
 *   privilegeWithdrawn (RFC 5280 CRLReason #9);